Frequently Asked Questions

 - What if I change my mind and decide to cancel my loan?

 To cancel the loan, you must return the proceeds from your loan to the store where your loan was originated within 72 hours of receiving your loan.
 Depending on your state, you may also be required to sign a cancellation notice that was provided to you at the time of approval.

 - Why choose ACE Cash Express?

 We make it easy to obtain cash when you need it most.
-ACE Cash Express, Inc. is a leading financial services provider, specializing in short-term consumer loans, bill pay, and prepaid debit card services, as well as the largest owner operator of check cashing stores in the United States.
+ACE Cash Express is a leading financial services provider, specializing in short-term consumer loans, bill pay, and prepaid debit card services, and is one of the largest owner operator of check cashing stores in the United States.
 In business since 1968, ACE Cash Express focuses on serving consumers seeking alternatives to traditional banking relationships by gaining convenient, immediate access to financial services.

 - What is a Credit Services Organization (CSO) and Credit Access Business (CAB)?

 Depending on your state, a Credit Services Organization (CSO) is a company that earns compensation by, among other things, helping consumers obtain loans from a lender.
 A Credit Access Business (CAB) is a type of CSO that helps people obtain payday and title loans from a lender.
 CSOs are not lenders and do not make loans.

 List of states where ACE Cash Express is the lender:Arizona